-The 2013 Electronic System Level Synthesis Conference
+The 2015 Electronic System Level Synthesis Conference

-Achim Rettberg, University of Oldenburg, Germany
+Achim Rettberg, Hella KGaA, Germany

 The ever-increasing need for enhanced productivity in designing highly complex electronic systems drives the evolution of design methods beyond traditional approaches.
 Virtual prototyping, design space exploration and system synthesis are needed to design optimized systems, comprising hardware and software implementations.
 Electronic system-level (ESL) design promises to provide system architects with the right tools to make the right decisions about the system architecture at early stages of the design process.
 This includes methodologies and synthesis techniques that are supported by appropriate ESL models.
 Furthermore, a well-connected ESL-to-implementation design flow is needed.
 Overall, designing at higher levels of abstraction coupled with the right tool support is a viable way to better cope with the system design complexity, by increasing code reuse and allowing components to be verified earlier in the design process.

-The Electronic System Level Synthesis Conference - ESLsyn focuses on automated system design methods that enable efficient modelling, synthesis, exploration and verification of systems from high-level specifications down to lower level implementations.
+The Electronic System Level Synthesis Conference ESLsyn focuses on automated system design methods that enable efficient modelling, synthesis, exploration and verification of systems from high-level specifications down to lower level implementations.

-This conference will provide an overview of existing and emerging solutions provided by both industrial partners (EDA companies) and research institutions in the domain of ESL design and synthesis.
+This conference will provide an overview of existing and emerging solutions provided by both industrial partners (EDA companies) and research institutions in the domain of ESL design and high-level synthesis.
 It will give an outline of synthesis methods and tools currently available in the market and discuss their applicability, performance, strengths and user experiences.
-Finally, the event will create a platform to foster discussion and exchange between providers of synthesis technology and industry users, as well as as serving as a forum to discuss scientific concepts and paradigms for the future evolution of synthesis methods.
+Finally, the event will create a platform to foster discussion and exchange between providers of synthesis technology and industry users, as well as serving as a forum to discuss scientific concepts and paradigms for the future evolution of synthesis methods.